 [113] Canada contends that a long-term capital plan requires ongoing consultation and time.
 Consultation is ongoing on this issue and it is important that the consultation involves First Nation communities.
 (2021 CHRT 41)

 [179] This structure is a governmental choice in the way it functions and administers programs.
 Since the Merit Decision, INAC became ISC and a major merger and reorganization was made.
 While it may have addressed some issues identified in the Merit Decision, the Panel is still presented with arguments from Canada that show the silo mindset is still present.
 In Canada's submissions responding to the purchase or construction of capital assets that support the delivery of FNCFS services motion, a focus is made on the Community Infrastructure Program instead of the FNCFS Program and its Terms and Conditions or the findings made in the Merit Decision.
-The Panel was clear in the Merit Decision that reform needed to be informed by the findings in the Merit Decision.
+The Panel was clear in the Merit Decision.
 Major Capital was part of those findings.